icobg/ROCm-v6/README.md

 # AMD ROCm for Slackware

 Here are the scripts to build AMD ROCm on Slackware 15 x86_64 current tree.
+This tree is deprecated and left if some one want to try old verions.

 >[!NOTE]
 > I'm using wget with option content-disposition=on into /etc/wgetrc config file.